 - When required interpreters can be arranged for assessments

 How do I give a compliment or make a complaint?

-In the first instance contact the Head of Service.
+In the first instance contact the Team Leader Sensory Inclusion Service.

-SIS follows Wolverhampton City Council’s complaints and compliments procedure.
-See the links below.
+The SIS follows the City of Wolverhampton Council’s complaints and compliments procedure.
+For more information please visit the following links.